 - Endorsement from Chief Executive Officer (for actively employed candidates only)

 These documents should be emailed to Human Resources Specialist Rhonda Garner at firstname.lastname@example.org or use the following address:

 CALEA will review and respond to applicant submissions within approximately 30 days of receipt.
 All application materials should be submitted collectively to ensure they are considered in the review process.
 CALEA will not retain application materials for the purpose of redistribution to candidates.

 Successful candidates will be invited to participate in a CALEA Process and Programs Knowledge Examination and Writing Assessment that will be administered during a CALEA Conference.
-These testing materials will be used to select candidates to participate in CALEA Assessor Training that will occur over a two day period at the CALEA Offices.
+The examination invitation is valid for one year.
+If the individual has passed or taken the test within that year he/she will need to reapply.
+These testing materials will be used to select candidates to participate in CALEA Assessor Training that will occur over a two day period at CALEA Headquarters.
 All travel expenses associated with this testing and training process will be the responsibility of the assessor candidate.